kriszyp/lmdb-js/README.md

 Keys use 0/null bytes as delimiters for arrays, and so strings currently can not have '\x00' (null char) in them.

+By default, the maximum key size is 1978 bytes.
+If you explicitly set the `pageSize` to 8192 or higher, the maximum key size will be 4026, but this is the largest key size supported.

 You can override the default encoding of keys, and cause keys to be returned as binary arrays (`Buffer`s in NodeJS) using the `keyEncoding: 'binary'` database option (generally slower).
 Use `keyEncoding: 'uint32'` for keys that are strictly 32-bit unsigned integers, or provide a custom key encoder/decoder with `keyEncoder` (see custom key encoding).

 Once you created have a db, the following methods are available: